K. C. Keeler: Delaware

 After Raymond retired in 2002, Keeler was named the fourth Delaware Fightin' Blue Hens football coach in 62 years.
 He immediately brought a new offensive philosophy to the team, replacing its famed and historic Winged-T formation with a no-huddle, spread offense.
-Under Keeler, Delaware won its first national championship since 1979 and its first-ever Division I-AA title (in 2003) with a 15–1 record and a 149–23 total score in the four-game playoff series.
+Under Keeler, Delaware won its first national championship since 1979 and its first Division I-AA title (in 2003) with a 15–1 record and a 149–23 total score in the four-game playoff series.

 Like his predecessor, Keeler became a popular figure in Delaware.
 He was named "Delawarean of the Year" in 2004 by Delaware Today magazine and was listed as one of the top college football recruiters in the nation by American Football Monthly magazine.
 The Wilmington News Journal reported that Keeler was forced to hire an agent after the 2003 championship to help manage speaking engagements, guest appearances and private functions.
-His trademark sunglasses (which he also wore during night games) and wireless headgear were emulated on bobbleheads sold at games and local Newark, Delaware businesses.
+His trademark sunglasses (which he also wore during night games) and wireless headgear were emulated on bobbleheads sold at games and local Newark businesses.

 Keeler often challenged criticism that I-AA/FCS programs are of lesser caliber than I-A. "We're the LSU; we're the Georgia, the Florida of Division I-AA," Keeler said in a 2004 interview with American Football Monthly.
 "We have every resource.
 There's some people who have better resources than we do, but in general, the college campus we have is in one of the greatest college towns in America, and the academics ... we led the nation last year in out-of-state applications, more than Michigan or Texas.
 But that's what this school has become.
 Everybody wants to come to school here."

-On June 19, 2008, Keeler signed a 10-year contract extension, which would have seen him coach the Blue Hens through the 2017 season.
-However, Keeler was fired following a disappointing 2012 season, in which his team went 5-6.
+On June 19, 2008, Keeler signed a 10-year contract extension, which would have had him coaching the Blue Hens through the 2017 season.
+However, Keeler was fired following a disappointing 2012 season, in which his team went 5–6.

+In 2024, Delaware announced that it will be inducting Keeler into the Delaware Athletic Hall of Fame, alongside UD 2002–2003 quarterback Andy Hall.